Updated 06 October 2017

 - In May 1975 the then Department of Health issued a clinical services letter advising that it was withdrawing systemic hormonal testing preparations for pregnancy testing from the New Zealand market.
 It did not specifically identify Primodos.

-- The NZ Department of Health withdrew Primodos from the market in June 1975.
+- The NZ Department of Health requested the company withdraw Primodos from the market in June 1975.

 - A recall letter was sent by the Pharmaceutical Manufacturers' Association to wholesalers, retail chemists, public and private hospitals according to the Department of Health's recall code of the time.